Savva Mamontov: Business career

 Upon his father's death in 1869, he succeeded to his share in the Moscow-Yaroslavl Railway, and at the recommendation of his father's friend, Fedor Vasilyevich Chizhov, he was elected a director of the company.
 In 1872 he was elected its chairman.

-The extension of the railway from Sergyev Posad to Yaroslavl, begun in 1868, was opened for traffic on 18 February (2 March N.S.)
+The extension of the railway from Sergiev Posad to Yaroslavl, begun in 1868, was opened for traffic on 18 February (2 March N.S.)
 1870.
 A narrow-gauge branch from Uroch station to Vologda was opened on 20 June (2 July) 1872, followed by the Alexandrov-Karabanovo branch in 1877 and the Yaroslavl-Kostroma line in 1887.
-Mamontov also supervised the construction of the Donets Coal Railway, which connected a network of sparsely populated mining villages with the port of Mariupol, between 1875 and 1878.
+Mamontov also supervised the construction of the Donets Coal Railway (now Donets Railway), which connected a network of sparsely populated mining villages with the port of Mariupol, between 1875 and 1878.

-The Moscow-Yaroslavl system was greatly expanded in the 1890s.
-The Yeremoino-Sereda line was opened in 1893, followed by Mytishchi-Shchyolkovo line in 1895.
-Also in 1895, the railway purchased the Shuysko-Ivanovskay and Yermolino-Seredskaya lines from the Shuysko-Ivanovskaya Railway.
-In 1896 the Alexandrov-Kirzhach and Belkovo-Yuryev-Polsky-Ivanovo-Teykovo lines were opened, followed by the Nerekhta-Sereda line in 1898.

-The biggest expansion, especially in terms of future importance, was the construction of the Yaroslavl-Archangelsk line between 1894 and 1897.
-It was formally opened on 17 (29) November 1897, although difficulties with the swampy ground delayed full service on the line till 1898.

 Patron of the arts

-In 1870, Mamontov purchased the Abramtsevo Estate, located north of Moscow, and founded there an artists' colony which included most of the best Russian artists of the beginning of the 20th century, such as Konstantin Korovin, Rafail Levitsky, Mikhail Nesterov, Ilya Repin, Vasily Polenov, Valentin Serov, Mikhail Vrubel, the brothers Vasnetsov, sculptors Viktor Hartmann and Mark Antokolsky, as well as various others.
+In 1870, Mamontov purchased the Abramtsevo Estate, located north of Moscow, and founded there an artists' colony which included most of the best Russian artists of the late 19th century and the beginning of the 20th century, such as Konstantin Korovin, Rafail Levitsky, Mikhail Nesterov, Ilya Repin, Vasily Polenov, Valentin Serov, Mikhail Vrubel, the brothers Vasnetsov, sculptors Viktor Hartmann and Mark Antokolsky, as well as various others.
 The colony of artists who were hosted there during the 1870s and 1880s sought to recapture the quality and spirit of medieval Russian art.
 Several workshops were set up there to produce handmade furniture, ceramic tiles, and silks imbued with traditional Russian imagery and themes.

-Mamontov also patronised the Russian Private Opera which discovered the great Russian bass, Chaliapin, and supported the Russian opera composers, Pyotr Tchaikovsky, Nikolai Rimsky-Korsakov, Alexander Borodin, Modest Musorgsky, and many others.
+Mamontov also patronised the Russian Private Opera, which discovered the great Russian bass, Feodor Chaliapin, and supported the Russian opera composers, Pyotr Tchaikovsky, Nikolai Rimsky-Korsakov, Alexander Borodin, Modest Musorgsky, and many others.
 Drama and opera on Russian folklore themes (e.g., Rimsky-Korsakov's The Snow Maiden) were produced at Abramtsevo by the likes of Konstantin Stanislavsky, with sets contributed by the brothers Vasnetsov, Mikhail Vrubel, and other distinguished artists.
-"The Russian Private Opera" was Mamontov's main contribution to the arts.
+The Russian Private Opera was Mamontov's main contribution to the arts.
 Mamontov acted as a stage director, a conductor and a teacher of singing.
-The success of the "Private Opera" in the provinces was followed by a triumph in Moscow.
+The success of the Private Opera in the provinces was followed by a triumph in Moscow.